ibm-cloud-docs/Cloudant/tutorials/create_service_cli.md

 ## Creating the {{site.data.keyword.cloudant_short_notm}} service
 {: #creating-the-ibm-cloudant-service}

-{{site.data.keyword.cloudant_short_notm}} uses resource groups for provisioning new instances rather than Cloud Foundry orgs and spaces. {{site.data.keyword.cloudant_short_notm}} instances that are provisioned in the past can still be deployed in Cloud Foundry orgs and spaces.
+{{site.data.keyword.cloudant_short_notm}} uses resource groups for provisioning new instances rather than Cloud Foundry orgs and spaces. {{site.data.keyword.cloudant_short_notm}} instances that were provisioned in the past can still be deployed in Cloud Foundry orgs and spaces.
 For more information, see the [How does {{site.data.keyword.cloudant_short_notm}} work with {{site.data.keyword.cloud_notm}} Resource Groups?](/docs/services/Cloudant?topic=cloudant-how-does-ibm-cloudant-work-with-ibm-cloud-resource-groups-#how-does-ibm-cloudant-work-with-ibm-cloud-resource-groups-){: new_window}{: external} guide.

 First, set your target resource group and region as shown in [General CLI (ibmcloud) commands](https://cloud.ibm.com/docs/cli/reference/ibmcloud?topic=cloud-cli-ibmcloud_cli#ibmcloud_target){: new_window}{: external} under `ibmcloud target` by using the following format: